silentE3/groupCapstone/README.md

     data.
 Also note that the file is of type xlsx, an Excel file, and will have multiple sheets.
 6. **-a, --allstudentsfile** : this is the path for a CSV file whose first column contains a list of all of the student IDs in the class.
 If this option is provided, the "roster" file will be used to add students that did not fill out the survey.
 This ensures that all students in the class will be grouped.
 The student IDs in the file must be the same format as the student IDs in the survey file.

 NOTE: Any student who does not indicate any availability in the survey will be assigned full availability for all time slots for the purpose of grouping.
-This also means any student added automaticaly from the list of all students (the allstudentsfile option) will also be assigned full availability for the purpose of grouping.
+This also means any student added automatically from the list of all students (the allstudentsfile option) will also be assigned full availability for the purpose of grouping.
 ## report

 report GROUPFILE SURVEYFILE  [-c,--configfile PATH_TO_CONFIG_FILE] [-r,--reportfile PATH_TO_REPORT_FILE]

 The report command creates a report from the grouping results.
-The report command takes 2 additional optional paramters.
+The report command takes 2 additional optional parameters.
 Ensure that the **surveyfile** is the data used as the source for the **groupfile** and that the same configuration file is used that was used when generating **groupfile**.
 #Eventually, we should be able to generate the report whenever we use the group command.
 Also, we already implemented the output and report file names to match the input file names by default.
 #
 1. **groupfile** : the second required parameter after the verify command.
 This should be the grouping CSV file generated by a group command (or manually edited) whose
 2. **surveyfile** : the first required parameter after the verify command.
-This should be the same file that was used to genereate the **groupfile**. source survey data was the **surveyfile** provided to the first paramter.
+This should be the same file that was used to generate the **groupfile**. source survey data was the **surveyfile** provided to the first parameter.
 3. -c, --configfile : this should be the path to the configuration file used when creating the **groupfile**.
 Its default value is config.json
 4. -r, --reportfile: this is the path for the output file for the report generated from the grouping results.
 Its default value is grouping_results_report.xlsx.
 Note that this is an Excel file and will contain multiple sheets

 ## Configuration File

 The configuration file controls how the application operates and identifies the fields used to generate grouping and verification data.
 The configuration file should be in
 JSON format.
-The following is the structure and explination of the configuration file:
+The following is the structure and explication of the configuration file:

 ```json
 {